dpwm/typespec/README.md

 { "numtype": "mobile", "number": "00000-000000" }
 ```

+## Motivation

+This library came about on a personal project that saw the benefits of OCaml for systems programming and bucklescript for frontend programming, but resulted in a large amount of time being spent in writing serializers and de-serializers.

+In a dynamic language we could use introspection or reflection to obtain information about types at run-time.
+OCaml does not have such tools.

 ## How it works

 There is no magic in typespec.
 Behind the scenes there are only GADTs and
 suitable recursive data structures.

+## State

+Typespec is in the early stages of development.
+It is usable for
+serialization and deserialization.
+The interface may change and additional
+types may be added.

+## Future plans

+* Support variants
+* Support optional types